tudorpintea999/octane/docs/library.md

 #### signGeneratedTransaction

 Signs previously generated transaction by Octane.
-The transaction should have user's signature.
+The transaction should have the user's signature.
 The authenticity check is provided using `messageToken` argument, which is a signature for transaction's message.

 ```javascript
 const { signature } = await signGeneratedTransaction(